Self-Help Center - Family Law Facilitator

 Effective December 30, 2011, the Self-Help Computer Room is closed to the public except during regularly scheduled workshop times.
 At those times, only persons attending the workshops are permitted in the Self-Help Computer Room and computer use is limited to that required for the workshop.

-This workshop does exactly what the name implies--helps you complete an Income and Expense Declaration.
-The workshop is open to anyone wishing to complete these forms, regardless of the type of case you have.
-This workshop is offered Thursday at 8:30 a.m. and does not require an appointment.
-Arrive early on the day you wish to attend the workshop and bring with you a blue or black ink pen, W-2's for the previous year, pay stubs for the past two months and a calculator (not a cellular telephone).
+This workshop does exactly what the name implies--helps litigants complete an Income and Expense Declaration and/or the Financial Disclosures required in Dissolution, Legal Separation, and Annulment cases.
+The workshop is open to anyone wishing to complete these forms, regardless of the type of case they may have.
+This workshop is offered Wednesday and Thursday at 8:30 a.m. and does not require an appointment.
+Litigants wishing to attend the workshop are encouraged to arrive early on the day you wish to attend and bring with you a blue or black ink pen, W-2's for the previous year, pay stubs for the past two months and a calculator (not a cellular telephone).
 Space is limited and the workshop is offered on a first come-first served basis only.